nooowei/C---Projects/README.md

 buildPatio.c is a program that helps user determine the cost and material needed to build a patio.

+Use GNU to compile and run each program.

 Specifications for each program and their functions can be found within the file.